zaphar/ucg/docsite/site/content/reference/_index.md

 an expression, introduce named bindings, or create different outputs.
 All statements must be terminiated by a semicolon.

-Some words are reserved in ucg and can not be used as a named binding.
+Some words are reserved in UCG and can not be used as a named binding.

 * self